Almadani92/W-NETR-for-FECG-extraction/README.md

 - init.py: List of options used to train the network.

-- networks.py: The W-UNETR architecture for FECG extraction testing on simulation dataset.
+- networks.py: The W-NETR architecture for FECG extraction testing on simulation dataset.
-- networks_real.py: The W-UNETR architecture for FECG extraction testing on real dataset.
+- networks_real.py: The W-NETR architecture for FECG extraction testing on real dataset.

 - test_simulation.py: Runs the testing on simulation dataset.